Logo Logo

 It was a dig at an email Guillemot issued last week that has since gone viral.
 He seemed to blame the publisher’s recent missteps on lower-level employees and assign them the task of rectifying the situation.

 Guillemot started the meeting by apologizing for the delay.
 According to attendees who were not permitted to speak to the press, Guillemot stated, “I heard your input, and I’m sorry this was taken that way.”
-When I said, “the ball is in your court,” I meant that I need your talent and energy more than ever to produce our lineup on time and at the desired level of quality.
+When I said, “The ball is in your court,” I meant that I need your talent and energy more than ever to produce our lineup on time and at the desired level of quality.

 Because I am part of the leadership team, I am responsible for laying the groundwork for us to succeed as a group.
 While some of the devs in attendance well received that explanation, others who talked with the meeting did little to assuage their concerns that management is out of touch.